 - assists design teams, planning officers and Councillors

-- assists in their understanding
+- assists in their understanding of design principles

 - promotes high quality design